-SLF 100 Biological Science (3.0 credits): This course is an overview of biological principles and recent biological advances that impact society, such as genetic engineering, stem cell research, global warming, and bioterrorism.
+- SLF 100 Biological Science (3.0 credits): This course is an overview of biological principles and recent biological advances that impact society, such as genetic engineering, stem cell research, global warming, and bioterrorism.
 This course is designed so that individuals with limited science background can better understand and evaluate issues that influence their everyday lives.
 Prerequisite: None.
-(Natural Science General Education Course).

-SLF 110 General Biology I (4.0 credits): An introduction to the scientific method, structure, and function of the cell, physiology of cell membranes, introduction to carbohydrate lipid, protein and nucleic acids; study of respiration and photosynthesis; and heredity and variation.
+(Natural Science General Education Course). - SLF 111 General Biology I Lecture (3.0 credits): An introduction to the scientific method, structure, and function of the cell, physiology of cell membranes, introduction to carbohydrate lipid, protein and nucleic acids; study of respiration and photosynthesis; and heredity and variation.
 Prerequisite: None.
-(Natural Science General Education Course).

-SLF 125 General Biology II (4.0 credits): An in-depth study of evolution and taxonomy of organisms, description of monera and Protista, anatomy and physiology of the organ systems of animals, especially vertebrates, anatomy, and physiology of higher plants, and ecological relationships between organisms.
-Prerequisite: C or better in SLF 110.

-SLF 216 Plant Physiology (4.0 credits): A study of the characteristics and mechanisms of ion accumulation by plants; nutrition, behavior in soils and solutions, and nutrition requirements of plants.
+(Natural Science General Education Course). - SLF 112 General Biology I Lab (1.0 credit): An introduction to the scientific method, structure, and function of the cell, physiology of cell membranes, introduction to carbohydrate lipid, protein and nucleic acids; study of respiration and photosynthesis; and heredity and variation.
+Prerequisite: None.
+(Natural Science General Education Course). - SLF 126 General Biology II Lecture (3.0 credits): An in-depth study of evolution and taxonomy of organisms, description of monera and protista, anatomy and physiology of the organ systems of animals, especially vertebrates, anatomy, and physiology of higher plants, and ecological relationships between organisms.
+Prerequisite: SLF111 and SLF112 - SLF 127 General Biology II Lab (1.0 credit): An in-depth study of evolution and taxonomy of organisms, description of monera and protista, anatomy and physiology of the organ systems of animals, especially vertebrates, anatomy, and physiology of higher plants, and ecological relationships between organisms.
+Prerequisite: SLF110 or SLF111 and SLF112. - SLF 216 Plant Physiology (4.0 credits): A study of the characteristics and mechanisms of ion accumulation by plants; nutrition, behavior in soils and solutions, and nutrition requirements of plants.
 Water movement in soils and plants, and the environmental effects of soil-plant water relationships; plant responses to water deficit and methods of altering soil-plant water balance will be studied.
 Study of herbicides, auxins, and hormones, and the use and economics of plants will be covered.
 Photosynthesis, metabolic pathways, metabolism, germination, and dormancy will be included.
-Prerequisites: C or better in SLF 125.

-SLF 224 Vascular Plants (4.0 credits): An introduction to vascular plants including the ecology, taxonomy, anatomy, and physiology of mosses, ferns and seed plants.
-Prerequisites: C or better in SLF 125.
-Offered: Spring Semester.

-SLF 240 Comparative Chordate Anatomy (4.0 credits): Investigates the evolutionary and embryonic causes of variations and similarities seen in Chordate Anatomical Systems.
+Prerequisites: C or better in SLF 126 and SLF 127. - SLF 224 Vascular Plants (4.0 credits): An introduction to vascular plants including the ecology, taxonomy, anatomy, and physiology of mosses, ferns and seed plants.
+Prerequisites: C or better in SLF 126 and SLF 127. - SLF 240 Comparative Chordate Anatomy (4.0 credits): Investigates the evolutionary and embryonic causes of variations and similarities seen in Chordate Anatomical Systems.
 The Chordate Systems studies are: Skeletal, muscular, digestive, respiratory, excretory, reproductive, circulatory, nervous and endocrine.
 Patterns of ontogeny and phylogeny are uncovered to indicate the fundamental principles of biological and taxonomic relationship.
-Prerequisites: C or better in SLF 125.
+Prerequisites: C or better in SLF 126 and SLF 127. - SLF 250 Invertebrate Zoology (4.0 credits): A detailed study of the invertebrate animals.
+Anatomy, physiology, and phylogenetic relationships are emphasized.
+Prerequisites: C or better in SLF 126 and SLF 127. - SLF 311 Microbiology (4.0 credits): A general microbiology course that covers topics of control of microbial growth, sterilization and disinfection, history of microbiology, viruses, food microbiology, industrial microbiology, immunology, genetic engineering, and microbes that cause human diseases.
+Prerequisites: C or better in SLF 126, SLF 127 and in SCH 111.